lfernandezcall/full-fabric/README.md

 ### `npm install`

-To install al the dependencies
+To install all the dependencies
 ### `yarn start`

 Runs the app in the development mode.<br />